-\Jan Pakulski, Foundations of Class Analysis, chapter 7.
-"Foundations of anti-class analysis" Paul Kingston, The Classless Society (Stanford, 2000) Supplementary Readings: a debate over the death of class thesis \Jan Pakulski and Malcom Waters, "The Reshaping and Dissolution of Social Class in Advanced Society" Theory and Society; 1996, 25:5, Oct, 667-691. \Erik Olin Wright, "The Continuing Relevance of Class Analysis - Comments," Theory-and-Society, 1996, 25:5, Oct, 693-716. \Jeff Manza and Clem Brooks "Does Class Analysis Still Have Anything to Contribute to the Study of Politics?-Comments," Theory and Society, 1996, 25:5, Oct, 717-724. \Jan Pakulski and Malcom Waters, "Misreading Status as Class: A Reply to Our Critics," Theory and Society, 1996, 25:5, Oct, 731-736.
-Jan Pakulski and Malcolm Waters, The Death of Class (Sage, 1996) VIII.
-Presentation of Term papers There will be no assigned readings for the last two weeks of the semester.
-During these sessions students will present their term papers to the class.
-Session 14.
-12/11
+Jan Pakulski, Foundations of Class Analysis, chapter 7.
+"Foundations of anti-class analysis" Paul Kingston, The Classless Society (Stanford, 2000) Supplementary Readings: a debate over the death of class thesis Jan Pakulski and Malcom Waters, "The Reshaping and Dissolution of Social Class in Advanced Society" Theory and Society; 1996, 25:5, Oct, 667-691.
+Erik Olin Wright, "The Continuing Relevance of Class Analysis - Comments," Theory-and-Society, 1996, 25:5, Oct, 693-716.
+Jeff Manza and Clem Brooks "Does Class Analysis Still Have Anything to Contribute to the Study of Politics?-Comments," Theory and Society, 1996, 25:5, Oct, 717-724.
+Jan Pakulski and Malcom Waters, "Misreading Status as Class: A Reply to Our Critics," Theory and Society, 1996, 25:5, Oct, 731-736.
+Jan Pakulski and Malcolm Waters, The Death of Class (Sage, 1996) OTHER TOPICS (not included in sessions) 1.
+Theoretical Issues in the Concept of Exploitation The problem of "exploitation" is the pivot of the Marxist concept f class.
+If one drops exploitation from the analysis, Marxist class analysis becomes almost indistinguishable from Weberian approaches and class becomes a way of talking about the economic determinants of life chances.
+In this session we will look closely at the concept of exploitation, both in its classical formulation within the Labor Theory of Value (as explicated in the Sweezey reading) and in some contemporary reformulations.
+The Elster reading is primarily exegetical, although it contains a range of important critical commentaries as well.
+Cohen argues that the idea of exploitation in no way depends upon the LTV, and indeed is in a certain way at odds with the labor theory of value.
+Roemer proposes a fairly radical reworking of Marx's approach to exploitation, disengaging it completely from the labor theory of value and specifying it within the methods of analytical economics.
+Roemer's work is difficult, but it is worth struggling with.
+While my own approach to exploitation now differs significantly from Roemer's, it was initially inspired by Roemer's strategy.
+In the final selection, Roemer himself begins to question whether exploitation is all that important, and decides - incorrectly in my view - that Marxists need not worry about it.
+Readings: